Tahsintok/WebDevPracticeFiles/README.md

 # WebDevPracticeFiles

-This repository contains various web development projects created as part of my practice in HTML, CSS, and Bootstrap.
+This repository contains various web development projects created as part of my practice in HTML, CSS, Bootstrap and JavaScript

 ## Projects